wwadley-lucas/smMIP-Data-Compilation-Pipeline/README.md

 # smMIP Data Compilation Pipeline

-A Python pipeline for consolidating and analyzing smMIP (single-molecule Molecular Inversion Probe) sequencing data for CHIP (Clonal Hematopoiesis of Indeterminate Potential) detection.
+This is a follow up to the smMIP-Pipeline outputs.
+Found at - https://github.com/wwadley-lucas/smMIP-Pipeline A Python pipeline for consolidating and analyzing smMIP (single-molecule Molecular Inversion Probe) sequencing data for CHIP (Clonal Hematopoiesis of Indeterminate Potential) detection.

 ## Overview